Trans Australia Airlines: Rebirth

 In October 2002, Qantas revived the Australian Airlines brand as a full-service carrier, targeting the low-cost leisure market and flying primarily out of Cairns and Bali.
 This airline was disbanded in 2006 and its assets were absorbed back into the Qantas group.

 TAA Museum

 Qantas currently allocates space at its Airport West Training Facility (formerly the TAA/Australian Airlines Flight Training Centre) for The TAA Museum.
-The museum displays artifacts from the life of TAA/Australian including service ware, uniforms, advertisements, and photographs and is open to the public during the week.
-The museum is immensely popular with former staff and the travelling public and is run by a dedicated group of volunteers.
+The museum displays artefacts from the life of TAA/Australian including service ware, uniforms, advertisements, and photographs and is open to the public during the week.

 Fleet

 Over the years, the airline operated the following aircraft types:

 Australian Airlines also ordered the Airbus A320 and 'pictures' appeared in Australian aviation magazines advertising the paint company who were to supply the paint for the livery.
 The airline never took up the option on the A320 opting instead for the Boeing 737-400.